This is a practical guide to Surface Science for researchers working in the Construction Industry.

 Polynomial Method

 Ideally, when we place a drop on a solid surface, a unique angle exists between the liquid and the solid surface.
 We can calculate the value of this ideal contact angle (the so-called Young’s contact angle) using Young’s equation.
-In practice, due to surface geometry, roughness, heterogeneity, contamination, and deformation, the contact angle value on a surface is not necessarily unique but falls within a range.
-We call this range’s upper and lower limits the advancing contact angle and the receding contact angle, respectively.
-The values of advancing and receding contact angles for a solid surface are also very sensitive.
-They can be affected by many parameters, such as temperature, humidity, homogeneity, and minute contamination of the surface and liquid.
+In practice, due to surface geometry, roughness, heterogeneity, contamination, and deformation, the contact angle value on a surface is not necessarily a single consistent value but rather falls within a range.
+The upper and lower limits of this range are known as the advancing and receding contact angles, respectively.
+The values of advancing and receding contact angles for a solid surface are highly sensitive to many parameters, such as temperature, humidity, homogeneity, and minor contamination of the surface and liquid.
 For example, the advancing and receding contact angles of a surface can differ at different locations.

 Practical surfaces and coatings naturally show contact angle hysteresis, indicating a range of equilibrium values.
 When we measure static contact angles, we get a single value within this range.
 Solely relying on static measurements poses problems, like poor repeatability and incomplete surface assessment regarding adhesion, cleanliness, roughness, and homogeneity.

-In practical applications, we need to understand a surface’s liquid spreading ease (advancing angle) and removal ease (receding angle), such as in painting and cleaning.
+In practical applications, we need to understand how easily a liquid spreads (advancing angle) and how easily it is removed (receding angle), such as in painting and cleaning.
 Measuring advancing and receding angles offers a holistic view of liquid-solid interaction, unlike static measurements, which yield an arbitrary value within the range.

 This insight is crucial for real-world surfaces with variations, roughness, and dynamics, aiding industries like cosmetics, materials science, and biotechnology in designing effective surfaces and optimizing processes.